 Something you may commonly search online for answers about is how to make more money.

-There is no doubt in my mind that most people want to find ways to increase their cash flow, no matter current income levels.
+There is no doubt in my mind that most people want to find ways to earn good money, no matter current income levels.

 However, instead of some of the traditional countdown posts with tons of random ideas, I wanted to explore a bit more in-depth into some specific areas.